 On the left the model’s body is foreshortened by her pose.
 Her legs look odd and her body very short and square.
 I’d asked her to rest her arm on her knee and lean forward towards me.

-As you can see in the image on the right, by angling her even slightly side on to camera her body and leg aren’t foreshortened.
+As you can see in the image on the right, we adjusted her pose by angling her slightly side on to camera so that her body and leg aren’t foreshortened.

 How to improve the pose: